-Every professional developer or web design freelancer needs to learn new skills and keep them up-to-date.
+If you want to become a full-time developer or a freelance web designer, you need to continuously learn new skills and keep them up-to-date.
 Acquiring new skills is a valuable asset for increasing your potential to find new, suitable jobs and to get hired.
-Your clients and potential employers will always be interested in someone who masters the latest trends and tools in tech.

 Online coding courses and other learning material can often be quite expensive, though.
 There are also courses that aren’t really necessary or relevant for your specific field.
 Moreover, you might sometimes be interested in learning something that feels intriguing but isn’t really that valuable for you in the future.